 What Pound Test You Should Use for Common Fish

 I have included a nice chart below that will cover most of your typical needs for fishing and what strength test to use.
 The fish below are the most common species people in the United States fish for.

 |2-4 lb||Panfish, Trout, Bluegill, Small Mouth Bass|

 |6-12 lb||Large Mouth Bass, Catfish, Walleye, Smaller Salmon|

 |16-25 lb||Redfish, Stripers, Salmon|

 |30lb and above||Tuna, Marlin, Shark, and other large sea fish.|

-Is One Type Better Than The Other
+Is One Type of Fishing Line Better Than the Others?

 The short answer is no, it really depends on what the angler likes to use and what they fell works best for them.
 I use braid on all my bass rods, with a 20 to 30 yard mono leader line, so the fish cannot see it.
 Braided line is extremely strong for the diameter, but it is not clear like fluoro and mono, so they say the fish can see it.

-While picking the right lb test line is always going to be the best way to ensure the line does not snap, play with your drag, and when you do hook a fish, learn to feel when you think the fish is going to surge.
+While picking the right pound test line is always going to be the best way to ensure the line does not snap, play with your drag, and when you do hook a fish, learn to feel when you think the fish is going to surge.
 Practice will always make perfect in this area of fishing.